Fundamental Work Scaling and Non-Extensivity in Critical Engines: Stirling Cycle and Criticality

-To evaluate the effect of higher energy-level occupation on the system’s work and heat exchange, we consider that partial population of the first excited state occurs only when the system is in contact with the hot reservoir at temperature $T_H = T_L + \delta$ and high fixed parameter $\lambda_H$, corresponding to point A in Fig.~\ref{fig_stirling_QCP}.
-This contribution is treated as a small perturbation, since the other thermodynamic points remain unaffected.
-The low temperature $T_L$ ensures that only the ground state is populated at point D.
+To evaluate the effect of higher energy-level occupation on the engine's net work and efficiency, we first consider a scenario where the partial thermal population of the first excited state occurs exclusively at point A. At this stage, the system is in contact with the hot reservoir at temperature $T_H$ and is subjected to the high tuning parameter $\lambda_H$.
+This thermal excitation results in an upward shift of point A in the thermodynamic cycle, as illustrated in Fig.~\ref{fig_stirling_QCP2}.

+We maintain the assumption that at the GLC ($\lambda_{\text{crit}}$), the energy gap $\Delta_{\text{crit}}^{(0)}$ remains sufficiently large to confine the system entirely to the ground state, even at the high temperature $T_H$ (point B); the effects of its thermal population will be addressed in the subsequent section.
+Furthermore, the low temperature $T_L$ ensures that the system is strictly confined to the ground state during the corresponding strokes at points C and D. Because the thermodynamic quantities at points B, C, and D remain unaffected, the thermal occupation at point A can be treated analytically as a small perturbation to the ideal quantum cycle.

-Accordingly, the correction is localized at point A and can be described using an effective two-level model within the canonical ensemble, where the energy gap $\Delta$ in Fig.~\ref{fig:sistema_de_energia} is sufficiently small to allow partial excitation of the first excited state:
+Accordingly, the correction is localized at point A and can be described using an effective two-level model within the canonical ensemble, where the energy gap $\Delta_H^{(0)}$ is sufficiently small to allow partial excitation of the first excited state:

-Where $g_i$ are the degeneracies of the ground-state $\epsilon_0$ an0d the first excited state $\epsilon_1$, respectively.
-Using the standard relations of the canonical ensemble and defining $\Delta$ as the energy gap between the first excited state and the groundstate, the Helmholtz free energy of the system becomes:
+Factoring out the ground-state contribution and using the standard relations of the canonical ensemble, the Helmholtz free energy of the system evaluates to: